 A Book Review

-An enigmatic figure of history has sparked interest, mystery and wonder.
+Marie-Antoinette, an enigmatic figure of history who has sparked interest, mystery and wonder.
 Her presence brought to mind the ideal of spring in her beauty and in her propensity for carrying around the fragrant flowers she adored.

 Marie-Antoinette arrived in France at the tender age of fourteen-and-a-half.
 As she arrived she received a warm reception from the King and from the people of France, ‘Madame, 200,000 people are in love with you here!’